 Did you know that you should eat more eggs and do you wonder which eggs should you buy?!

-Have you heard that breakfast eggs can increase weight loss?
+Have you also heard that breakfast eggs can increase weight loss?

 I can vouch for this story – when I eat an egg (or two) for breakfast, I'm satisfied for hours.
-I always cook it in plenty of pastured butter, shake on some sea salt and pepper, and usually melt a piece of cheese on top, too – NEVER Velveeta or the nasty Kraft “processed cheese food” slices!
-(Source: Breakfast Eggs Increase Weight Loss 65%)
+I always cook it in plenty of pastured butter, shake on some sea salt and pepper, and usually melt a piece of cheese on top, too – you know never to use Velveeta or the nasty Kraft “processed cheese food” slices, right?!